resolvingarchitecture/tor-client-java/README.md

 # Tor Client Service
-A client for accessing local
+A client for accessing local Tor daemon.

 ## Tor Local
 Client running with a local Tor instance requires installing Tor as a daemon.